nanoceli/TheNextTrip/README.md

 <h1>The Next Trip</h1>

 <p color="green">Hi there!
 Welcome to my project.
 In this case, you can search for countries in the world, with detailed information and a photo of their flag.
 You can also use filters to simplify the search, by tourist activities, population, continent or alphabetical order.
 You can also create tourist activities.
+Here I leave you the demo <a href="https://the-next-trip-celi.web.app/">
 Enjoy it!</p>

 <h3>Main technologies</h3>